Dollar Index Composition and Signals

 What stands out:

-The durable lesson: DXY tells you how the dollar performs against developed-market currencies, primarily Europe.
+The pattern that holds: DXY tells you how the dollar performs against developed-market currencies, primarily Europe.
 It says nothing about USD strength versus CNY, MXN, KRW, or other major trading partners.

 How DXY Is Calculated